 There is no fire like |passion::intense desire, strong emotion, infatuation, obsession, lust [rāga]|,

-no grip like |aversion::ill will, hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|;
+no grip like |aversion::hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|;

-No net like |illusion::delusion, erroneous belief, false idea, misapprehension; it fuels further confusion and doubt [moha]|,
+No net like |delusion::illusion, misperception, erroneous belief, false idea, misapprehension; a fundamental distortion of reality that sustains confusion, clouds discernment, and fuels further doubt [moha]|,

 and no river like |craving::wanting, yearning, longing, attachment, lit. thirst [taṇhā]|.